git annex sync command provides an easy way to keep several

 Often git is used in a centralized fashion with a central bare repository which changes are pulled and pushed to using normal git commands.
 That works fine, if you don't mind having a central repository.

 But it can be harder to use git in a fully decentralized fashion, with no central repository and still keep repositories in sync with one another.
-You have to remember to pull from each remote, and merge the appopriate branch after pulling.
+You have to remember to pull from each remote, and merge the appropriate branch after pulling.
 It's difficult to push to a remote, since git does not allow pushes into the currently checked out branch.

 git annex sync makes it easier using a scheme devised by Joachim